TomasCostaK/autonomous_driving/README.md

 ## Dataset

 The dataset of colored 3D point clouds is obtained through the simulation of a camera and LiDAR sensor in the GTA V overworld.
 The resolution of the resulting point clouds is specified in the [LiDAR GTA V.cfg](https://github.com/Diogo525/DL-Classification-using-3D-Point-Clouds/blob/master/Data%20processing%20scripts/LiDAR%20GTA%20V.cfg) file.
-The resulting GTA V mod file that accomplishes the task of data gathering is [LiDAR GTA V.asi](https://github.com/Diogo525/DL-Classification-using-3D-Point-Clouds/blob/master/LiDAR%20GTA%20V/bin/Release/LiDAR%20GTA%20V.asi)
+The resulting GTA V mod file that accomplishes the task of data gathering is **LiDAR GTA V.asi** (found in the output directory of the project: bin/Release/LiDAR GTA V.asi).

 ## Software